ctu-mrs/mrs_uav_managers/README.md

   * **emergency landing** - switches to emergency controller and tracker and lands as fast as possible
   * **failsafe landing** - feedforward landing, only effective in small heights and low speeds
   * **escalating failsafe** - the measures escalate when calling it repeatedly
+    1. emergency hover
-    1. emergency landing
+    2. emergency landing
-    2. failsafe landing
+    3. failsafe landing
-    2. disarm
+    4. disarm
   * transforming references and vectors between frames
   * verifying that references are inside of the allowed safety area
 * provides safety routines for checking